Supplements & Ingredients

 Vitamin C supports the production of carnitine, key for energy metabolism, and neurotransmitters like dopamine and norepinephrine, influencing brain function and mood Share on X

-Ascorbic acid helps regulate cortisol levels and inflammation, contributing to stress response and immune system modulation.
+Ascorbic acid helps regulate cortisol levels and inflammation, contributing to healthy stress responses and immune system modulation.

 Thus, vitamin C sustains structural integrity, cellular defense, energy production, and immune regulation through its antioxidant properties and enzyme cofactor actions.

-Linus Pauling recommends megadosing vitamin C because modern lifestyles and environmental challenges dramatically increase your body’s demand for it beyond standard recommended levels.
+Linus Pauling recommends megadosing vitamin C because modern diets lack sufficient supply and our lifestyles and environmental dramatically increase the body’s demand for beyond standard recommendations.

 Megadosing compensates for amplified needs for vitamin C brought about by increased oxidative stress from: